Buying vs Building a House

 - Security: it is less likely that there are vacant stands in the vicinity.

-- Established neighbourhoods have the necessary major arterial routes and amenities, e.g. a central business district, public transport, schools and shopping centres.
+- Established neighbourhoods have the necessary major arterial routes and amenities.
+Therefore, a central business district, public transport, schools and shopping centres is close by.

 - It is easier to determine current and future property values in an established area.